-- (a) the annual Professional Development Allowance entitlement year is 1 September to 30 August, and continuous service is determined as at 30 August each year. - (i) One year up to three years continuous service \$555 per annum; or

-- (ii) Three years or more continuous service \$1666 per annum. - (b) Payment will be in the form of a lump sum made as soon as practicable after 30 August. - (c) The allowance will not count as salary for any purpose. - (d) The allowance will apply to part-time employees on a pro rata basis based upon their agreed hours. - (e) Payment is subject to relevant income tax. - (f) An employee will be required during the performance management process to provide information to their manager on the use, or planned use of the allowance toward cost of professional development activities and costs, and meeting their continuing professional development obligations as outlined in the Nursing and Midwifery Board of Australia's continuing professional development registration standard.
+- the annual Professional Development Allowance entitlement year is 1 September to 30 August, and continuous service is determined as at 30 August each year. - (i) Employees in receipt of the upfront fixed payment immediately before commencement of this Agreement will receive \$1666 per annum. - (b) Payment will be in the form of a lump sum made as soon as practicable after 30 August. - (c) The allowance will not count as salary for any purpose. - (d) The allowance will apply to part-time employees on a pro rata basis based upon their agreed hours. - (e) Payment is subject to relevant income tax. - (f) An employee will be required during the work partnership planning process to provide information to their manager on the use, or planned use of the allowance toward cost of professional development activities and costs and meeting their continuing professional development obligations as outlined in the Nursing and Midwifery Board of Australia's continuing professional development registration standard.

-31.5 Reimbursement model

-- (a) Payment of the allowance is subject to the following qualifying periods, amounts and conditions: - (i) The annual Professional Development Allowance entitlement year is 1 September to 30 August, and continuous service is determined as at 30 August each year. - (ii) Payment rates:
+- 32.6 Reimbursement model - (a) Payment of the allowance is subject to the following qualifying periods, amounts and conditions: - The annual Professional Development Allowance entitlement year is 1 September to 30 August, and continuous service is determined as at 30 August each year. - (ii) Payment rates:

-Rate effec ctive from
+Rate effective from

-01.09.2018 01.09.2019 01.09.2020 01.09.2021
+01.09.2022 01.09.2023 01.09.2024 01.09.2025

-Qualifying Service 1 - 3 years \$643 \$659 \$675 \$692
+Qualifying Service 1 - 2 years \$713 \$735 \$756 \$779

-3 years \$1925 \$1973 \$2022 \$2073
+2 years \$2136 \$2200 \$2265 \$2334

-- (iii) An employee can only make one claim per Professional Development Allowance entitlement year up to the employee's maximum annual Professional Development Allowance entitlement. - (iv) Reimbursement can be made at any time during the year where the employee has reached their maximum Professional Development Allowance entitlement on production of sufficient evidence to substantiate the employee's professional development costs. - (v) Reimbursement will be in the form of a lump sum. - (vi) The allowance will not count as salary for any purpose. - (vii) The allowance will apply to part-time employees on a pro rata basis based upon their agreed hours of employment.

-- (viii) An advance payment of the allowance may be approved at the employee's request in circumstances where the employee is required to meet substantial costs in advance for an approved professional development activity, e.g. an interstate conference. - (ix) As part of the performance planning and review process, an employee and their manager may agree to forward plan a professional development activity that may incorporate more than one years allowance, e.g. an overseas conference. - (x) The production of sufficient evidence by the employee substantiating professional development costs and activity/activities incurred, or to be incurred by the employee, and providing evidence that the employee attended the activity/activities. - (b) The allowance is payable for the following professional development activities: - (i) fees for professional courses, tuition, conferences or similar; - (ii) fees for professional bodies where eligibility for membership is essential for professional registration and/or practice in the Public Sector; - (iii) subscriptions to technical/business publications; - (iv) the purchase of technical books; and - (v) air travel to conferences (up to 50% of the allowance).
+- (iii) An employee may make 2 claims per Professional Development Allowance entitlement year up to the employee's maximum annual Professional Development Allowance entitlement. - (iv) Reimbursement will be in the form of a lump sum. - (v) The allowance will not count as salary for any purpose. - (vi) The allowance will apply to part-time employees on a pro rata basis based upon their agreed hours of employment. - (vii) An advance payment of the allowance may be approved at the employee's request in circumstances where the employee is required to meet substantial costs in advance for an approved professional development activity, e.g. an interstate conference. - (viii) As part of the performance planning and review process, an employee and their manager may agree to forward plan a professional development activity that may incorporate more than 1 years allowance, e.g. an overseas conference. - (ix) The production of sufficient evidence by the employee substantiating professional development costs and activity/activities incurred, or to be incurred by the employee, and providing evidence that the employee attended the activity/activities. - (b) The allowance is payable for the following professional development activities: - (i) fees for professional courses, tuition, conferences or similar;

+- (ii) fees for professional bodies where eligibility for membership is essential for professional registration and/or practice in the Public Sector; - (iii) subscriptions to technical/business publications; - (iv) the purchase of technical books; and - (v) air travel to conferences (up to 50% of the allowance).

-32. Meal Allowance
+33. Meal Allowance